blurgyy/dt/docs/config/guide/06-error-handling.md

   - ends with `/.*` (bad globbing pattern)

 :::tip
-Checking operations in this step does not touch the filesystem, only matchs string patterns.
+Checking operations in this step do not touch the filesystem, but only match string patterns.
 This is for spotting obvious errors as fast as possible.
 :::